 Public Forum Free Speech

-The following constitutes the University at Albany's 'time, place and manner' policy on the use of University at Albany ('the University') owned facilities by third parties (non University or sponsored by recognized student organizations) for free speech purposes as by the University Council pursuant to a delegation of authority by the SUNY Board of Trustees.
+The following constitutes the University at Albany's 'time, place and manner' policy on the use of University at Albany ('the University') owned facilities by third parties (not sponsored by the University and/or by recognized student organizations) for free speech purposes as by the University Council pursuant to a delegation of authority by the SUNY Board of Trustees.
 (See SUNY Policy 5603 - Use of Facilities by Non-Commercial Organizations)

 Reasons for this Policy